-- f.
-Appeals and Questions - The Referee may ask line judges or players to assist in determining a call - The Referee may request a line judge to repeat their call for confirmation if the original call was not clear or heard plainly.
-It is important to hold the hand signal for a few seconds

-- If a player appeals to the Referee, and the Referee clearly sees the ball IN or OUT, your call may be overruled.
+- e.
+Appeals and Questions - The Referee may ask Line Judges or Players to assist in determining a call - The Referee may request a Line Judge to repeat their call for confirmation if the original call was not clear or heard plainly.
+It is important to hold the hand signal for a few seconds - If a Player appeals to the Referee, and the Referee clearly sees the ball IN or OUT, your call may be overruled.
 Do not worry or get upset.
 Look forward, and prepare for the next rally - Players may overrule a Line Judge line call to their own disadvantage.
-This call will be accepted by the Referee - If neither the Line Judge nor the Referee can see clearly enough to make a call, a replay will occur

-Take Note: In the continuing pursuit to make accurate calls at the net, the use of a two referees might be in place for higher level play.
-The use of the Dual Referee system does not alter any of the responsibilities of the Lead Referee in officiating and managing the match.
+This call will be accepted by the Referee - If neither the Line Judge nor the Referee can see clearly enough to make a call, a replay will occur - f.
+In the continuing pursuit to make accurate calls at the net, the use of a two Referees might be in place for higher level play.
+The use of the Dual Referee Option does not alter any of the responsibilities of the Lead Referee in officiating and managing the match.
 The Lead Referee will make all final decisions regarding the resolution of any disagreements and the assessment of penalties.
+Refer to Appendix D Dual Referee Option